Learn how to pass on more of your wealth to your heirs and pay less to the government before it's too late! Click here...

 You’ve got mail!
 But this time it’s from the IRS.
 Always remember, there’s no need to press the panic button on seeing this.
 Each year, the IRS sends millions of notices and letters to taxpayers for a variety of reasons.
-And the important thing to reiterate here is that the IRS always sends notices and letters through mail.
+And the important thing to reiterate here is that the IRS always sends letters or notices through mail.
 They will not reach out to you through social media or a phone call!
-So beware and never give out your personal details to anyone, who poses to be from the IRS on social media or over the phone.
+So, beware and never give out your personal details to anyone, who poses to be from the IRS on social media or over the phone.
 Brenda is aware of this because she called her tax professional, when she received her IRS notice.

 Here are ten things to know in case some letter or notice from the IRS shows up in your mailbox: